erichulser/mkdocs_tree/README.md

      |- [-] utils
      |   |- index.md

-To serve this hierarchy, you will need to include the `mkdocs.contrib.tree` extension in your `mkdocs.yml` configuration file:
+To serve this hierarchy, you will need to include the `mkdocs_tree` extension in your `mkdocs.yml` configuration file:

     mkdocs_extensions: